anontesting24/Neural_Network_Library/README.md

 This is a simple neural network framework implemented in Python.
 It provides a modular and extensible way to build and train neural networks for various tasks.

+Shout out to @omar_aflak/The Independent Code for creating impeccable content to learn about neural networks

 ## Features

 - Supports different activation functions: ReLU, Sigmoid, Tanh, Softmax